cucapra/pollen/flatgfa-py/docs/index.rst

 This example computes the `node depth`_ for every segment in a graph.
-It starts by parsing a GFA text file, but FlatGFA also has its own efficient binary representation---you can read and write this format with the `load` function and `write_flatgfa` method.
+It starts by parsing a GFA text file, but FlatGFA also has its own efficient binary representation---you can read and write this format with :func:`flatgfa.load` and :meth:`flatgfa.FlatGFA.write_flatgfa`.

 .. _GFA: https://github.com/GFA-spec/GFA-spec/blob/master/GFA1.md
 .. _node depth: https://odgi.readthedocs.io/en/latest/rst/commands/odgi_depth.html